Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 Every time you change the BCMR file, the hash of it will change and therefore you will need to publish an update to the chain with the new hash.
 Over time, this series of changes is called the authchain.

 Don’t worry if all of this stuff is still a little hazy for you.
-Future "Token Pioneers" tutorials will help resolve any confusion, and you can always ask for support in [my Telegram group](https://t.me/Panmoni/315) or the [Cash Tokens Developers group](https://t.me/cashtoken_devs).
+Future "Token Pioneers" tutorials will help resolve any confusion, and you can always ask for support in [my Telegram group](https://t.me/Panmoni/315) or the [CashTokens Developers group](https://t.me/cashtoken_devs).

-### Create Your First Fungible Cash Tokens (FTs)
+### Create Your First Fungible CashTokens (FTs)

 The fungible tokens are just numbers—simple tokens.
 They are great for representing the number of assets you hold, such as shares in a company or meme coins.
 They are well-suited for use in liquidity-pooling in DEXs, voting, etc.

-FTs use just two of the Cash Tokens `token_data`fields: `amount` and `category`.
+FTs use just two of the CashTokens `token_data`fields: `amount` and `category`.
 Amount is the number of tokens and `category` is the unique ID we discussed above.
 The `category` field can be linked to your desired token name, ticker, logo, etc. using the BCMR metadata specification mentioned below.

 Fungible tokens have some interesting properties, including the following.